Alaska congressional delegation reacts to Russia's attack on Ukraine

 "Our adversaries like Putin use energy as a weapon and the fact that (Biden's) administration has come into office and has tried to unilaterally cut back and shut down American energy production not only hurts families and American workers by raising energy prices, it is national security suicide," Sullivan said.

-Sullivan said he does not condone any American troops deploying to Ukraine, but that he is in support the mission of NATO troops, including U.S. forces, to countries that neighbor Ukraine to the west.
+Sullivan said he does not condone any American troops deploying to Ukraine, but that he is in support of the mission of NATO troops, including U.S. forces, in countries that neighbor Ukraine to the west.
 He also said he would support the U.S. arming Ukrainians to defend themselves.

 A member of the Senate Armed Forces Committee, Sullivan drew a connection between Russia's actions and potential future aggression by China, saying that the two countries' leaders "are increasingly working together to achieve their aggressive goals."